Tur-1/My-MVC-Framework/README.md

 ## views

-To render views ,use the global view helper like so
+To render views, use the global view helper

 ```php